 Aging is the natural physiological phenomenon whereby cells undergoing repeated division cycles ultimately shorten their telomere length beyond the Hayflick limit.
 These cells then lose some of the good DNA required for their proper propagation.
 Such aged cells either leak out accumulated toxins into the surrounding system or undergo self-degradation (apoptosis or programmed cell death).
-However, sometimes such aging cells, instead of perishing, turn rogue and adversely affect tissues of various organs like kidney, lungs, liver, brain, heart and causes the onset of diseases.
+However, sometimes such aging cells, instead of perishing, turn rogue and adversely affect tissues of various organs like kidneys, lungs, liver, brain, and heart causing the onset of diseases.

 Mechanism of Action of Epitalon